 How to create a custom map key

 If you de-select the "Automatically generate legend" you will see the option to create your own.
-On the left are options to define a value and on the right, you can define the "Caption".
+The custom legend is helpful if you want to set specific thresholds for the data to be displayed.
+On the left are options to define a value and on the right, you can define the "Caption":

 You can click on "Add legend row" to add more values and captions.
 Let's look at two ways to fill these legend rows.

 Custom map key: Single values

 The easiest way to create a legend is to use individual values for your values and captions.
 If you want to let readers know the color of specific values, this is your best choice.

 Just add as many legend rows as you need, then experiment with the intervals between your values (e.g. "0, 25, 50, 75, 100", or "0, 20, 40, 60, 80, 100" or "0, 50, 100") to find out what works best.
 If you use many different colors in your color palette, make sure to increase the number of legend rows.